threefoldtecharchive/jumpscaleX_archived/docs/Installation/get_started.md

 ### Stream logs
-First we need to find the id of the nginx process running in our container
+First we need to find the id of the nginx process running in our container let's check all the processes that are running on our container
 ```python
 JSX> site.client.job.list()
 [